rg3915/automation-team-store-challenge/README.md

 - You handle the documentation with love and care (attention to details is a HUGE seller here)

-- The frontend consumes the API you developed as a backend, and even more if it provides ways to search for contents.
+- The frontend consumes ALL the backend API endpoints of the resource, and even more if it provides ways to search for contents.

 - You use Docker - so we can run your application locally.